Joslin... On the Move!

 Frequently Asked Questions

-Where will the clinics relocate?
+Where will the new clinics be located?

-The Adult Diabetes Clinic (including Kidney & Hypertension, Education and Behavioral Health) and Pediatrics (including the pediatric playroom, and the adolescent and Young Adult clinics), will be located just off the Shapiro main lobby on the first floor, and across from the Beth Israel Lahey Health Pharmacy where Joslin patients can get their prescriptions filled.
-The Beetham Eye Institute will be on the second floor of the same building (Shapiro) and a set of elevators and stairs are nearby to easily access the eye clinic.
+The Adult Diabetes Clinic (including Kidney & Hypertension, Patient Education and Behavioral Health) and Pediatrics (including the pediatric playroom, and the adolescent and Young Adult clinics), will be located on the first floor.

 Where will I get my bloodwork done?